EU drug regulator: still unclear if COVID-19 shots need tweaking for Omicron | Health

 EU drug regulator: still unclear if COVID-19 shots need tweaking for Omicron

-She said the European Union has capacity to make 300 million doses of vaccines per month as drugmakers have ramped up output to meet growing demand for the bloc's 450 million population.
+Cook said did not think the world would still be in a pandemic a year ago when the agency gave the regulatory greenlight for the vaccine developed by Pfizer-BioNTech , the first in the region.
+The European Union has the capacity to make 300 million doses of vaccines per month as drugmakers have ramped up output to meet growing demand for its 450 million population, she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)